3'-hydroxy-N-methyl-(S)-coclaurine 4'-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 3'-hydroxy-N-methyl-(S)-coclaurine, whereas its two products are S-adenosylhomocysteine and (S)-reticuline.
+The two substrates of this enzyme are (S)-3'-hydroxy-N-methylcoclaurine and S-adenosyl methionine (SAM).
+Its products are (S)-reticuline and S-adenosylhomocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:3'-hydroxy-N-methyl-(S)-coclaurine 4'-O-methyltransferase.
-This enzyme participates in alkaloid biosynthesis i.
+This enzyme participates in alkaloid biosynthesis.